FORM’s mission is to be a dynamic presenter and producer of Australian contemporary dance, based in Parramatta, Western Sydney.

 Through our enlivening education program, we provide access and participation in dance culture for early-career artists and performing arts students.
 Underpinning the artistic program and as a companion to our Dance Bites program, the education program includes skills development, workshops, Q&A sessions and masterclasses.

 The annual Sharp Short Dance Festival for choreographers and dancers 21 and under offers young artists a unique opportunity to experience a presentation environment supported by industry peers.
 Selected Sharp Short Dance young artists receive unique short secondments with leading companies such as Sydney Dance Company Pre-Professional Year, Stalker Theatre, Catapult Dance and Shaun Parker & Company.
 In previous years FORM Dance Projects has facilitated SSD secondments with Bangarra Dance Theatre, Legs On The Wall and The Dream Dance Company amongst others.

 FORM’s partnerships are vital to our work.
 We have developed and maintained numerous relationships across industry sectors and across Western Sydney that will continue to help us forge new ground and broaden opportunities for the dance sector.

-As caretaker of CPAN (established in 2011), FORM has developed a strong connection with the local cultural performing arts sector in Western Sydney which ensures that cultural diversity continues to be at the core of every aspect of FORM’s program.
+As caretaker of CPAN, established in 2011 with Fairfield Council and Community First Steps, FORM has developed a strong connection with the local cultural performing arts sector in Western Sydney which ensures that cultural diversity continues to be at the core of every aspect of FORM’s program.